GSMA-CPAS/BWRP-chaincode/hybrid/readme.txt

 # notes #
-- why 32 byte docID instead of sha256(doc)?
+- why 32 byte referenceID instead of sha256(doc)?
   - as gal pointed out, template based documents migth allow bruteforce attacks
   - even worse, as martin pointed out, a sucessfully guessed document reveals the full contract details
-- why no uuid4 instead of 32 byte docID?
+- why no uuid4 instead of 32 byte referenceID?
-  - uuid4 is 2^128, docID is 2^256
+  - uuid4 is 2^128, referenceID is 2^256
   - RFC4122: "...Do not assume that UUIDs are hard to guess; they should not be used as security capabilities..."

 # testing #